ReinFlow/ReinFlow/README.md

 Please refer to [KnownIssues.md](docs/KnownIssues.md) to see how to resolve errors you encounter.

 ## License
 This repository is released under the MIT license.
 See [LICENSE](LICENSE).
+If you use our code, we appreciate it if you paste the license at the beginning of the script.

 ## Acknowledgement
 This repository was developed from multiple open-source projects.
 Major references include: